haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/javascript/js-resources.md

 ### JS resources location

-In Magento, you can find the JS components on the following levels:
+In Magento, you can find the JS 组件 on the following levels:

 *   {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}Library{% endglossarytooltip %} level (`lib/web`).
 Resources located here are available in any place in Magento.
 *	Module level (`<module_dir>/view/<areaname>/web`).
 If the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} is enabled, resources added here are available in other modules and themes.